XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 This sample specifies an amount in Drops (one XRP is one million Drops, the featured **ten thousand drops** represent 0.01 XRP) and a Memo ([HEX encoded](https://gist.github.com/WietseWind/5cbcc8d15fa2be3ae7d4c20962af0a8e) string).
 Let's use this example in our code.

+_Please change the destination account to an account (and possibly: DestinationTag) you own, or you'll be testing sending a small amount of XRP to the XRPL Labs team ;)_

 We're going to use the `Sdk.payload.create()` method to do this.
 We'll provide **two** arguments to the `Sdk.payload.create(..., ...)` method.

 The first argument will be our payload (like above) and in the second argument we will provide a flag (boolean, `true`) telling the code to return an error, if one occurs.